digiscot/digiscot-website/pages/festival.md

 Tickets for our events can be booked using the links below.

-If you would like any more information about any of our events please email [digital@scvo.org.uk](digital@scvo.org.uk).
+If you would like more information about any of our events please email [digital@scvo.org.uk](digital@scvo.org.uk).

 ## Upcoming events